 To the north of the city centre, you'll see the towering limestone spires of the Cathedral Quarter.
 To the south, an eclectic mix of cafés and bars share the University Quarter, home to Belfast's liveliest nightlife.

 In between, the Golden Mile is packed with Irish linen shops and fresh seafood restaurants.
 In the middle of the city, a stern-faced Queen Victoria statue marks the entrance to Belfast's copper-domed City Hall.

-- On foot Most of the city's attractions lie within an easy walk of one another - and travelling by foot allows an impulse stop at a cosy-looking pub.
+Getting around on weekend breaks in Belfast is also easy, with a range of hop on hop off buses, plus the city's bus network covering nearly every corner of Belfast.
+On foot is also a great way to see most of the city's attractions which lie within an easy walk of one another - and travelling by foot allows an impulse stop at a cosy-looking pub.